 - Brothers and Sisters

-The work of all of the aforementioned groups will be enhanced by significant engagement with the Union community and others.
-Engagement will happen through small and large group interactions such as town halls and meetings, as well as through written comments, webinars, and surveys.
-The entire community is encouraged to offer input.
+The work of all of the aforementioned groups was enhanced by significant engagement with the Union community and others.
+Engagement happened through small and large group interactions such as town halls and meetings, as well as through written comments, webinars, and surveys.
+The entire community was encouraged to offer input.

 A Prelude document was shared in May to gather input from the campus community on the direction of the college.
-In June we held a full-day retreat on campus to develop goals.
-The writing groups are gathering in July to further develop goals, and identify objectives and activities.
-In early September, the campus community will see a draft of the strategic plan.
-There will be a Town Hall meeting on September 13 during Common Hour in the O'Brien Center to hear back from the community.
-Feedback will inform a full strategic plan for consideration at the October 2019 Board of Trustees meeting.
+In June we held a full-day retreat with Keeling & Associates to develop goals.
+The writing groups gathered in July to further develop goals, and identify objectives and activities.
+In early September, the campus community saw a draft of the strategic plan and offered feedback at town hall meetings.
+Their input informed a full strategic plan that will now go before the Board of Trustees in October.